 Author contributions.
-JG designed the study and obtained the funding.
-XL conducted the study, performed the simulations and wrote the paper under the supervision of JG.
-BS commented on the paper and provided guidance on the flow regime transitions.
-CJ developed the MPM tool, which has been used in this study.
+J.G. designed the study and obtained the funding.
+X.L. conducted the study, performed the simulations and wrote the paper under the supervision of J.G..
+B.S. commented on the paper and provided guidance on the flow regime transitions.
+C.J. developed the MPM tool, which has been used in this study.

-Competing interests.
+465 Competing interests.
 The authors declare that they have no conflict of interests.

 Acknowledgements.
-The first author acknowledges Lars Blatny for his support with the language editing of this paper.
+J.G. acknowledges financial support from the Swiss National Science Foundation (grant number PCEFP2_181227).
+The first author acknowledges Lars Blatny for his support on the language editing of this paper.